Naveen2070/algo/README.md

 - `Language`: The target language for conversion (e.g., JavaScript).
 - `Format`: The target language format for file creation (e.g., js for JavaScript).
 - `Version`: The version of the target language (optional).
+- `OutFolder`: Specifies the output folder name for converted files.

 ## Disclaimer